The conditional logic in AnQi CMS template: flexible application{% if ... elif ... else ... %}Achieving multi-branch control

 {% endif %}

-Handle multiple conditional branches:{% elif ... %}The subtle art of:
+Handle multiple conditional branches:{% elif ... %}The exquisite essence of

-Imagine, we are building a news detail page, and we need to display different tags or styles based on the article's "recommended attributes" (Flag) to display different tags or styles:
+Imagine, we are building a news detail page, which needs to display different tags or styles according to the article's "recommended attributes" (Flag)})

 {% archiveDetail current_archive %} {# 假设获取当前文章详情 #}